 Please complete the application form and review the terms and conditions before submission.
 Please mail, in hard copy, the application and all required documents along with your application for admission.
-In order to be considered, candidates for this award must have completed their application for admission and interviewed by no later than April 30, 2019.
+In order to be considered, candidates for this award must have completed their application for admission and attend an interview.
 Incomplete applications will not be considered.

 Applications enquiries can be sent to firstname.lastname@example.org